sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

 Click on the Play Button
 ========================

-Against each workflow there are a list of icons under "Actions" column for performing various actions on a specific workflow.
+Against each workflow, there is a list of icons under the "Actions" column for performing various actions on a specific workflow.

-Click "Play" icon under "Actions" column to execute the workflow.
+Click the "Play" icon under the "Actions" column to execute the workflow.

 Execute workflow page